CyberT33N/keycloak-cheat-sheet/README.md

 <br><br>

-# Realm and a user
+# Realm
+- Realms will handle multiple clients.
+It is a parent section of clients

+<br><br>

 - When you log in to the admin console, you work in a realm, which is a space where you manage objects.
 Two types of realms exist:

   - Master realm - This realm was created for you when you first started Keycloak.
 It contains the admin account you created at the first login.
 You use this realm only to create other realms.